-It is a criminal offence to breed, sell, give away, exchange or own some types of dog and there are other laws regarding the control of ‘ferocious dogs’ that owners ought to be aware of.
+It is a criminal offence to breed, sell, give away, exchange or own some types of dog and there are other laws regarding the control of ‘ferocious dogs’.
 There is no law stating that a dog has to bite somebody for it to be considered dangerous.

 The Dangerous Dogs Act 1991

-The Act says that the following are unlawful dogs:
+The DDA says the following dogs are unlawful:

 - Pit bull terrier;